How to Create Avengers Text Effect in Illustrator & Photoshop

 Step 29

 Let’s add Bevel and Emboss and set its Style to Stroke Emboss.
-This way, the effect is also applied to the Stroke we have just added.
+This way, the effect is also applied to the Stroke we just added.

-Now, the stroke has Emboss appearance.
+Now, the stroke has an Emboss appearance.

 Step 30

-Add Outer Glow to add subtle shadow behind each character.
+Add Outer Glow to add a subtle shadow behind each character.
 Currently, we will not be able to see its effect because the background is still too dark.

 Step 31